trailofbits/test-fuzz/README.md

 ## Usage

-Fuzzing with `test-fuzz` is essentially three easy steps:
+Fuzzing with `test-fuzz` is essentially three steps:*

 1. **Identify a fuzz target**:
     - Add the following `dependencies` to the target crate's `Cargo.toml` file: